-Mongolia is vulnerable to a wide range of natural disasters, including blizzards, heavy snowfalls, floods, dust storms, droughts, wildfires, and earthquakes.
-These events have an adverse impact on people’s lives and livestock, the key source of food, transport, and income for a number of Mongolian families.
+Mongolia is vulnerable to a wide range of natural disasters, including floods, dust storms, droughts, wildfires and earthquakes.
+These events have adverse impact on people’s lives and livestock, which is the key source of food, transport, and income for many Mongolian families.

-Due to global climatic changes, Mongolia has witnessed an increase in the frequency of these hazards in recent years, often causing the overstretching of the government’s response capacity.
+Because of climate change, the frequency of these hazards has increased in recent years, often overstretching the government’s response capacity.
 A rapid, yet unplanned, urban development further increases the country’s vulnerability.

-Close to half of Mongolia’s three million population leads a nomadic life and depends entirely on livestock for a living.
-A prolonged dry summer drought followed by harsh winter conditions often leads to the death of a large number of livestock, posing particular risks to the survival of herder families, especially in remote and rural areas.
+Close to half of Mongolia’s three-million population lead a nomadic life and depend entirely on livestock for a living.
+A prolonged dry summer drought followed by a harsh winter often leads to the death of a large number of animals, threatening the survival of herder families, especially in remote and rural areas.
 During this slow-onset climatic phenomenon, unique to Mongolia and locally known as 'dzud', temperatures can drop to as low as -50°C across the country.
-Mongolia experienced two consecutive dzud events in 2016 and 2017, causing more than one million livestock to perish and threatening the livelihoods of hundreds of thousands of people.
+Mongolia experienced two consecutive dzud events in 2016 and 2017, which left over a million animals dead and threatened the livelihoods of hundreds of thousands of people.
 The increasing frequency of the event has been attributed largely to the impact of climate change and the overgrazing of the Mongolian steppes.

 The sparsely populated country is the size of western Europe and has poor transport infrastructure.
-Providing assistance is a challenge as many families live in their own compounds which are constantly on the move, with herders seeking better grazing ground for their animals.
+Providing assistance is a challenge as many families live in their own compounds and are constantly on the move, with herders seeking better grazing for their animals.

-In response to the dzud phenomena that severely hampered the capacity of populations in isolated areas to access food and livelihood resources whilst decimating livestock in 2016 and 2017, the European Union provided €535 000 in immediate emergency relief for the hardest-hit families.
-Under the funding, food assistance was provided to the most vulnerable households.
-In addition, first aid kits and unconditional cash grants were also distributed to enable affected herders to maintain their physical well-being in particularly challenging climatic conditions and cover other immediate needs.
+In response to the dzud events that severely hampered the capacity of isolated families to access food and livelihood resources whilst devastating livestock herds in 2016 and 2017, the European Union allocated €535 000 to bring immediate relief to the hardest-hit families and provide emergency food assistance to the most vulnerable households.
+In addition, first-aid kits and cash grants were distributed to enable affected herders to maintain their physical well-being in particularly challenging climatic conditions and cover other immediate needs following their own priorities.

-In 2012, the European Union delivered urgent humanitarian aid and fire-prevention training to some 5 600 people living in difficult social conditions as a result of the dzud.
-The project, implemented by the Finnish Red Cross and the Mongolian Red Cross, provided shelter support, basic household items, winter clothing and psycho-social care to thousands of destitute families.
+In 2012, the European Union delivered urgent humanitarian aid and fire-prevention training to some 5 600 people living in difficult social conditions because of the dzud.
+The project provided, among others, shelter support, basic household items, winter clothing and psycho-social care to thousands of poor families.

-The dzud of 2009-2010 had a severe impact throughout the country, killing an estimated 8.5 million livestock and leaving some 500 000 people - more than 18% of the population - at risk.
-The EU made available €2.15 million in humanitarian aid reaching 46 000 people affected by the -50°C temperatures.
-The EU funding supported the delivery of emergency food, blankets and warm clothing, as well as fodder supplies and storage facilities to help affected households secure the survival of their livestock.
-EU-funded projects delivered food, health and social assistance to the affected population as well as vocational training so that newly urbanised households could adapt to their new environment by accessing job opportunities.
+The dzud of 2009-2010 had a severe impact throughout the country, killing an estimated 8.5 million animals and leaving some 500 000 people - more than 18% of the population - at risk.
+The EU provided €2.15 million in humanitarian aid which reached some 46 000 people affected by the -50°C temperatures.
+The EU's funding supported the delivery of emergency food, blankets and warm clothing as well as fodder supplies and storage facilities to help affected households to secure the survival of their livestock.
+Around 45 000 people were estimated to have lost all their livestock and some of them were forced to migrate to urban areas, where many faced difficulties adjusting and often ended up in chronic poverty.
+EU-funded projects delivered food, health and social assistance to the affected people as well as vocational training so that newly urbanised households could adapt to their new environment by accessing job opportunities.
 Particular attention was also paid to supporting the accommodation and hygiene of 5 000 boys and girls in 34 public education institutions.
 This ensured that children of destitute herders received an education and were not pushed into forced labour to support their families.

-In order to enhance the capacities to respond to future natural hazards in the context of climate change, the EU has since 2016 introduced its disaster preparedness activities in Mongolia, with funding totalling €1.1 million to date.
-Implemented by humanitarian partners on the ground, the projects aimed to strengthen the resilience of herders’ communities in rural areas to changes in weather patterns whilst also improving institutional preparedness for medium- to large-scale disasters in densely populated areas in Ulaanbaatar, home to 44% of the total population of Mongolia according to the 2013 census.
+In order to enhance the country’s capacity to respond to future natural hazards, since 2016 the EU has funded disaster preparedness activities in Mongolia for a total of €1.1 million to date.
+By enhancing disaster management capacities, the projects aim to strengthen the resilience of herders’ communities in rural areas to changes in weather patterns while improving preparedness of state institutions.
+For medium- to large-scale disasters in densely populated areas in Ulaanbaatar.
 The funding also focuses on raising public awareness for urban disasters and increasing school safety.